El Dorado Fire: Environmental consequences

 The El Dorado Fire burned steep mountain terrain already prone to landslide, rockfall, and debris flow hazards.
 Landslides and rockfalls began in September 2020 as the fire eroded the soil of its burn scar, and plagued San Bernardino County during and after its duration.
 Storms and the threat of mudflows triggered evacuation orders and advisories for communities in San Bernardino and Riverside Counties in January 2021, July 2021, December 2021, and September 2022.

-Legal prosecution
+Prosecution

 The San Bernardino County District Attorney's Office began assembling a case for the prosecution of the Jimenezes in January 2021.
-The couple were formally charged with involuntary manslaughter, a felony, among other felony and misdemeanor charges on July 20, 2021, and pleaded not guilty.
+The couple were formally charged with involuntary manslaughter, a felony, among other felony and misdemeanor charges on July 20, 2021; they pleaded not guilty.
 The Jimenezes requested the dismissal of all charges against them in December 2021 and again in October 2022.
-However the judge denied the dismissal of most of the charges both times.
+The judge denied the dismissal of most of the charges both times.
+On January 23, 2023, a Superior Court judge in San Bernardino dismissed one charge out of 30 against the Jimenezes.

+On February 9, 2024, after pleading guilty to one felony count of involuntary manslaughter and two felony counts of recklessly causing fire to an inhabited structure, Refugio Manuel Jimenez Jr. was sentenced to one year in county jail and two years of felony probation and community service.
+Angelina Jimenez, who pleaded guilty to three misdemeanor counts of recklessly causing a fire to another's property, was sentenced to one year of summary probation and community service.
+Additionally, the couple was ordered to pay $1,789,972 in restitution to victims of the fire.